Down the Homestretch

 I finished up by trying to clean the windshield, the interior and exterior of the driver's side window, and driver's side quarter glass.
 That happened in the last dregs of dusk, so I'll have to wait until tomorrow to see how it turned out.
 On the positive side, I managed to toss the new wiper blades on before I quit for the evening, so that's one less thing to get done tomorrow.

 All right, that's it for today.
 Tomorrow is the final push for the finish line.
-Hopefully I won't have to compromise too much – I only have to clean off the wheels and tires (they got gunk on them during the rest of the cleaning), finish the glass inside and out (which may or may not include shining them up with Mothers' Chrome Polish, one of those compromise things), jam the driver's and passenger's side door openings, and cleaning and detailing the interior.
+Hopefully I won't have to compromise too much — I only have to clean off the wheels and tires (they got gunk on them during the rest of the cleaning), finish the glass inside and out (which may or may not include shining them up with Mothers' Chrome Polish, one of those compromise things), jam the driver's and passenger's side door openings, and clean and detail the interior.

 Until next time.